10 Films, 10 Countries, 10 Days 2: Electric Boogaloo

 Director: Dominga Sotomayor Castillo

-Good coming of age movies are few and far between, but when they manage to find the right combination of earnest performances and cinematic presentation, you are in for a real treat.
+Good coming-of-age movies are few and far between, but when they manage to find the right combination of earnest performances and cinematic presentation, you are in for a real treat.
 This 2018 effort has the smooth, relaxed nature of Mia Hansen-Love’s Goodbye First Love without the specific focus on one woman’s arc, instead choosing to float between several members of the same community.
 Taking place in the insulated woodlands of rural Chile in the early 90s, we watch Sofia, Lucas, and Clara figure out which memories they wish to take from the limited realm of possibility, culminating in a fateful New Years Eve celebration that sends its characters spiraling in different directions.

 The intended era clearly has a strong impact on the film’s look, with soft browns, reds, and greens catching the eye and making for a Thoreau-esque combination of nature, art, and angst.
-Each performance bears their own weight, but as the adults fall into line as the Charlie Brown parents backdrop, Demian Hernandez as the wide-eyed and impulsive Sofia steals the show.
+Each performance bears its own weight, but as the adults fall into line as the Charlie Brown parents backdrop, Demian Hernandez as the wide-eyed and impulsive Sofia steals the show.
 Additions of Mazzy Star’s Fade Into You (in both English and Spanish), cigarette smoke, and recurring imagery of a dog sprinting down a dirt road make for a truly atmospheric dip into outcast life.

 Director Castillo became the first woman to win the Leopard for Best Direction at the Locarno Film Festival for this movie.
 Moveable Fest spoke to her in 2018 about her inspiration for the story.
 “There are some autobiographical elements in the film because I actually grew up in a community that is not exactly as it’s in the film, but [moved] to a place without electricity or phones when I was four years old and lived there for 20 years.
 Democracy was just arriving in Chile in the ‘90s and my parents and some friends decided to buy land that was cheap at the time, so they moved to this place and built their own houses.”

 The political context is not something that is explicitly mentioned in the movie, but it might do better to know a bit about it: in 1973, socialist president Salvador Allende was overthrown by a coup d’etat.
 Military dictator Augusto Pinochet took over, both modernizing the country and committing many human rights violations.
-As time went on and the Cold War dwindled into Soviet Union democratic reforms, a plebiscite referendum was held in Chile 1980 to create a new Constitution, with various modifications over time, becoming fully active in 1990 when the first peaceful transition of power was made in electing Democratic opposition Patricio Aylwin (more here) Some families saw this as an opportunity to reclaim their freedom and find independence where they could.
+As time went on and the Cold War dwindled into Soviet Union democratic reforms, a plebiscite referendum was held in Chile in 1980 to create a new Constitution, with various modifications over time, becoming fully active in 1990 when the first peaceful transition of power was made in electing Democratic opposition Patricio Aylwin (more here) Some families saw this as an opportunity to reclaim their freedom and find independence where they could.

 Regarding her multiple viewpoints, Castillo felt compelled to switch it up from the traditional setup.